-Hog farming in Portugal is mostly located in the basin of the river Lis, Leiria District, which is known for its high level of pollution in the river.
-The Lis River basin has an area of 850 km2 and is constituted by the river Lis (length 40 km) and its tributaries.
-It receives annually the equivalent of 2 million human fecal discharges in organic matter, nitrogen and phosphorus contained in the swine waste that are released almost entirely in water supplies.
+Hog farming in Portugal is mostly located in the Lis River basin, in the Leiria District, which is known for the high level of pollution in the river.
+The Lis River basin has an area of 850 km2 and is constituted by the Lis River (40 km in length) and its tributaries.
+On an annual basis, it receives the equivalent of 2 million tons of human fecal discharges from the swine waste dumped almost directly into the river.

-Portugal has 2 million pigs, of which 45% are in Ribatejo and Leiria concentrating 1/3 of the total in this region (equivalent to 15% of the national total) with highly specialized exploitations with an average of 200 animals each.
-The second most important region of production is Alentejo, with 25% of the national total, and the third the Beira Litoral, with 21% of pigs.
+Portugal has 2 million pigs, of which 45% are in Ribatejo and Leiria.
+These two areas concentrate 1/3 of the total pigs in the region, the equivalent of 15% of the national total.
+The farms are highly specialized and raise an average of 200 animals each.
+The second most important region of production is Alentejo, with 25% of the national total, and the third is Beira Coast, with 21% of pigs.

-In 1971 discussions about the existence of pollution in Lis began and in this year the first survey of the causes of its pollution were held.
-Several causes of pollution were listed, including sewage discharges, slaughterhouse discharges and swine.
-In the late 1970s, the pollution in the river Lis had worsened and became publicly known.
+Discussions on the existence of pollution in the Lis River began in 1971 - the year when the first study on the causes of the pollution was carried out.
+Several causes were listed, including discharges of sewage and waste from slaughterhouses and swine barns.
+In the late 1970s, the pollution in the Lis River worsened and became publicly known.

-In June 1987 a group of inhabitants of Carvide parish organized a petition with 365 signatures against pollution of the river Lis.
-In 1988, the press referred to the Lis situation as the "Disaster of Suinobyl" in reference to the Chernobyl nuclear power station.
-In the 90s, due to the increase of pollution and popular discontent was the Association for Environment Defense and Heritage of Leiria (OIKOS) was founded.
+In June 1987, a group of inhabitants from the Carvide parish gathered 365 signatures on a petition against the pollution of the Lis River.
+In 1988, the press referred to the situation of the Lis as the "Suinobyl Disaster", a reference to the accident at the Chernobyl nuclear power station.
+In the 1990s, due to the increase in pollution and popular discontent, the Association for Environment Defense and Heritage of Leiria (OIKOS) was founded.

-Since 2003, the EU has provided specialized legislation for the protection of pigs, especially related to the living conditions and feeding, legislation that should be implemented by all european countries by January 1, 2013.
-It was estimated at the time that the necessary changes would require an investment of 200 EUR/animal, by mid-2013 only 75% of farms had complied with the new legislation.
-According to the President of the Portuguese Federation of Pig farmers (FPAS in Portuguese) the reason for the failure in implementing the legislation, is related to the high costs to be paid by swine farmers, estimated at 50 million Euros.
-However, it was expected that by September 2013, 100% of farms would have complied with the new regulations.
-In the meantime Portugal is required to pay fines to the EU for breaking the law.
+In 2003, the EU passed specialized legislation on the protection of pigs that regulated their living conditions and feeding, which was to be implemented by all European countries by January 1, 2013.
+It was estimated at the time that the necessary changes would require an investment of 200 euros/animal.
+By mid-2013, only 75% of farms had complied with the new legislation.
+According to the president of the Portuguese Federation of Pig Farmers (FPAS in Portuguese), the reason for the failure to implement the legislation is the high cost to swine farmers, estimated at a total of 50 million euros.
+Even so, the expectation that by September 2013, 100% of farms would have complied with the regulations.
+In the meantime, Portugal is required to pay fines to the EU for breaking the law.

-In April 2010, Quercus held a protest near Ribeira dos Milagres, claiming for supervision and solutions to the swine culture pollution problem.
-New discharges were reported.
-In 2013, the government signed a protocol for the construction of a treatment plant in the region expected to be completed in two years’ time.
+In April 2010, Quercus held a protest near Ribeira dos Milagres to demand the monitoring of and solutions to the problem of swine farm pollution.
+Discharges were once again reported.
+In 2013, the government signed a protocol for the construction of a treatment plant in the region, which was expected to be completed in two years’ time.
 In June of that year, it was decide that the wastewater treatment station ‘ETES, Estação Tratamento Esgotos Sanitários’ would be built in Leiria.
 The works were to be concluded by June 2018.

-In other locations in Portugal, populations suffering from the effects of swine culture pollution have also mobilized in opposition.
-In Póvoas and Rio Maior (Santarém) pollution caused by swine culture generated popular protests and was discussed in Parliament and in Castro Verde (Beja), where in the first 10 years of the 21st century attempts to expand hog farming in Castro Verde were met with strong resistance from the local population, and they organized a petition to prevent the licensing of a company.
+In other locations in Portugal, people suffering from the effects of pollution from hog farms have also organized mobilizations.
+In Póvoas and Rio Maior (Santarém), pollution caused by swine raising generated popular protests and was discussed in the parliament and in Castro Verde (Beja).
+In the 2000s, attempts to expand hog farming in Castro Verde were met with strong resistance from the local population, who organized a petition to stop the company from obtaining a license.